Linux.pl

 -a lists even files/directories whose names begin with ".".

--C lists files in as many colums as will fit on the screen.
+-C lists files in as many columns as will fit on the screen.
 Undoes

 -1 and -l.